center-for-threat-informed-defense/summiting-the-pyramid/docs/scoringanalytic.rst

 Step 1: Identify the log source of the analytic
 -----------------------------------------------
 Just as not all analytics are created equal, not all log sources are created equal.
 For example, some data sources are associated with kernel functions, while others might be triggered by, and provide insight into, specific applications.
-It is important to remember that we score the data source at the highest level it’s monitoring within the OS or platform.
+It is important to remember that the score is the ceiling of the data source's highest level of it’s monitoring within the OS or platform.
 The fields that are included in the event text may or may not reflect that highest potential score.
-This includes log sources such as Windows Event IDs, Sysmon, MITRE’s Cyber Analytics Repository (CAR), and other vendor-specific tools.
+This includes log sources such as Windows Event IDs, Sysmon, and other vendor-specific tools.
 Keep this in mind as you score your analytic.

 In the pipe creation example, the log source identified is Windows, and the category is ‘pipe_created.’
-Based on the types of event IDs Windows provides and the description, we know that the analytic is made for Sysmon logs.
+Based on the types of Event IDs Windows provides and the definition, we know that the analytic is made for Sysmon logs.
 We will keep this in mind as we continue to score our analytic.

 .. figure:: _static/pipes_logsource.png
    :alt: Suspicious Pipe Creation Analytic Logsource
    :align: center

-   The logsource highlights that Windows Event IDs are detected [#f1]_
+   The logsource highlights that Sysmon events are detected [#f1]_

-.. important:: Some analytics might be vendor tool agnostic, such as analytics on GitHub.
+.. important:: Some analytics might be vendor tool agnostic.
     If the field names can be applied to various different tools, be sure to score it in the log source that you will be using in your environment.
 Keep this consistent as you look at each of the individual analytics.

 Step 2: Break down each of the observables
 ------------------------------------------
-Each of the observables, or the individual parts of an analytic, will have its own score.
+Each of the observables, or the individual components of an analytic, will have its own score.
 Scoring each individually will help us define a composite score for the whole analytic.
 Some observable scores will be more strongly determined by the fields searched, while others will be more influenced by the values specified.

 For our example, let’s consider each component individually.
-First, we know that Sigma utilizes the log source product and category fields for identifying Event IDs that are used within data sources.
+First, we know that Sigma utilizes the log source ``product`` and ``category`` fields for identifying Event IDs that are used within data sources.
 As mentioned above, we know that the analytic is looking specifically at the Sysmon pipe creation, identified as ID 17.
-Based on the StP methodology, event IDs can span multiple levels.
+Based on the StP methodology, Event IDs can span multiple levels.
 It depends on how the Event ID is fired.
 Based on past research, emulation, and Microsoft documentation, we understand that Event ID 17 is fired after ImpersonateNamedPipeClient is called. [#f2]_ This may track down to a lower-level syscall, but this would require a deeper dive into syscalls for Event ID 17.
 For now, we will consider it **level 5** :ref:`OS API Level` level, understanding that it can at least be fired from Windows OS API calls.

 .. figure:: _static/pipes_level5.png
    :alt: Suspicious Pipe Creation logsource scored at level 5